WHERE IS YOUR WEDDING GARMENT?

 Beloved, what is your excuse today for not receiving and putting on the wedding garment (God’s righteousness) that God has graciously made available for you through Jesus Christ?

-Like the self-righteous man in the parable of the Marriage Feast who refused to exchange his filthy rag (self righteousness) for the King’s wedding garment (God’s righteousness) was speechless when he stood before the King without his wedding garment, you also will be speechless, without any excuse, when you stand before the King of kings on the day of Judgement.
+Like the self-righteous man in the parable of the Marriage Feast who refused to exchange his filthy rag (self righteousness) for the King’s wedding garment (God’s righteousness) was speechless when he stood before the King without putting one his wedding garment, you also will be speechless, without any excuse, when you stand before the King of kings on the day of Judgement.

 17 For if by the one man’s offense death reigned through the one, much more those who receive abundance of grace and of the gift of righteousness will reign in life through the One, Jesus Christ.)
 (NKJV).